healeycodes/pi/README.md

 That's it.
 No migrations or other setup required.

-For local development, `pip install -r requirements.txt` and run `python app.py`.
+For local development, `pip install -r requirements.txt` and run `export FLASK_APP=wsgi:app ;python3.9 -m flask run`.

 #### Client